SecuringTheStack/tutorials/.github/ISSUE_TEMPLATE.md

     3. Similarly, click `closed` to view answered questions
 3. Cant find anything?
 Input your question below
     1. Please find your tutorial topic in the `labels` section
+    2. For the issue's `title`, please enter a concise version of your question

 # Question Area
 Why is StS so amazing? ;)